The Golden Elixir ▶ Taoist Alchemy

 Liu Haichan, a Taoist immortal

-associated with several alchemical traditions
+related to several alchemical traditions

 Taoist alchemy has a history of more than two thousand years, recorded from the 2nd century BCE to the present day.
 Its two main branches, known as Waidan, or External Alchemy (lit., "external elixir"), and Neidan, or Internal Alchemy (lit., "internal elixir"), partly share their doctrinal foundations but differ in the respective practices.